 The LQ brings a holistic approach to the patient, integrating findings from clinical medicine with psychology, sociology, and religion in order to elucidate bioethical issues and their impact on patients, health-care workers, and medical systems in the setting of society and the extant culture.

 The following article types are accepted.
 Various sub-types are also noted below.
+All authors are also required to include a brief biography with their submission.
+Bios should not exceed 3 sentences, approximately 50-75 words.

 - Letter to the Editor: up to 1,000 words